FELLOWSHIP & EMPLOYMENT OPPORTUNITIES

 University of Virginia Health System

-the Blue Ridge Mountains, and 2 hours south of Washington DC.
+The University of Virginia is located in Charlottesville, a beautiful arts and culture-rich community of 40,000, located at the foot of the Blue Ridge Mountains, and 2 hours south of Washington DC.

 Interested candidates should submit a letter of interest, curriculum vitae and a list of three references to:

 M. Beatriz S. Lopes, M.D.,

-Search Committee Chair and Director of Neuropathology and Acting Director
+Search Committee Chair and Director of Neuropathology and Acting Director of Autopsy,

 Department of Pathology